 New Dean of Law and Managment

-Professor Leigh Drake, has been appointed Dean of La Trobe University's Faculty of Business, Economics and Law.
+Professor Leigh Drake, has been appointed Dean of La Trobe University's Faculty of Law and Management.

 He is currently Dean of Nottingham University Business School, a specialist in economics, banking and finance.

 Professor Drake is a financial economist noted for heading an award-winning cross-disciplinary entrepreneurship education program in the UK.

 Professor Drake's research interests include: monetary economics and monetary policy; the efficiency, performance and governance of financial institutions, including banks, insurance companies and the housing and mortgage market; risk analysis and management, and capital adequacy.

 He also has wide practical experience in business policy sectors, having served in advisory and consultancy roles for the UK Government, including the Treasury and the Home Office, the World Bank, and Britain's Building Societies Association.